Introduction:

 4. Set up the Time interval between the proctoring image capturing, during the quiz.

-5. Set up the number of warnings to be issued from Warnings Threshold During proctored exam
+5. Set up the number of warnings to be issued from Warnings Threshold During proctored exam.

 Student/User Proctoring Interface: